nadeemabdulhamid/csc101-repo-fall2025/class01.md

 ## Assignment

-- Email me your Github username
+- Post your Github username (along with your real name, so I know who is who) on the course Discord channel

 - [Typing](https://typing.com)